littensy/charm/README.md

 print(getFullName()) -- "Jane Doe"
 ```

-The getter function also receives the previous state (or `nil` if running for the first time).
-You can use this for more complex state:
+The getter function also receives the previous result (or `nil` during the initial run).
+You can use this for computed signals that depend on the previous result:

 ```luau
 local getCounter, setCounter = signal(10)